the-technat/banana-bread/README.md

 6. Adjust `cluster/locals.tf` according your preferences / environment
 6. Start your first run (won't be done automatically)

+#### IAM Workflow

+There's an IAM role called `EKSClusterAdmin` that is allowed to do anything in the cluster, manage all related AWS resources and so on.
+To assume this role, add your principal to the `cluster_admins` list in [locals.tf](cluster/locals.tf).

 #### Destruction

 I'm not a fan of keeping homelabs running all the time.
 Mainly because of cost.
 I'll only need it when I want to tinker a bit.
 So I've wrote a simple Github Actions pipeline that destroyes my entire homelab on a schedule.